Our Mission

 The Texas Master Naturalist™ Program’s mission is to develop a corps of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities for the State of Texas.
 Coastal Prairie Chapter members volunteer mainly in Fort Bend, Waller and Wharton counties.

-Chapter members and the public may also attend by Zoom.
-After registering below you will receive a confirmation email containing information about joining the meeting.
+Chapter members and the public may also attend via Zoom.
+Advance registration is required for attendance by Zoom.
+Registration is open two days before the program.
+After registering below, you will receive a confirmation email containing information about joining the meeting.

 Current Projects